cocomartneil/VICENTECH-DEPLOYMENT/DEPLOYMENT_GUIDE.md

 ### 2.5 Deploy Backend
 1. Click "Create Web Service"
-2. Render will automatically build and deploy your backend
+2. Render will automatically build the Docker container and deploy your backend
+3. The Dockerfile will handle:
+   - Installing PHP 8.2 with required extensions
+   - Installing Composer and Node.js
+   - Installing dependencies and building assets
+   - Setting proper permissions
-3. Note the URL provided (e.g., `https://vicentech-backend.onrender.com`)
+4. Note the URL provided (e.g., `https://vicentech-backend.onrender.com`)

 ## Step 3: Deploy Frontend to Netlify